htmfilho/htmfilho.github.io/_posts/2019/2019-08-08-microservices--my-life.md

 But the most interesting pattern is that every time we developed something detached from monoliths it was successful.
 So, you may disagree with the marketing around the word "microservices", but I would be happy if you at least think like a microservices expert.

-A big thanks to all the people that helped along this journey.
+A big thanks to all the people that helped me along this journey.

 [JSON]: https://json.org
 [uclouvain]: https://uclouvain.be